cognitedata/deploy-functions-oidc/README.md

 <details>
 <summary><code>function_config_test.yaml</code></summary>

-Each function's folder should additionally have a environment specific config file `function_config_{environment}.yaml` file where you can specify configuration parameters specific for the environment and the function.
+Each function's folder can have an optional environment specific config files named `function_config_{environment}.yaml`, where you can specify configuration parameters specific for the environment and the function.
 These parameters are extracted and used by the Github Workflow files during deployment (read more in the "build and deployment" section) and will override elements set in function_config.yaml file.